GDSC-IAU/Selection-Python/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### You are now ready to code!
 Make the required changes which are given in section [Project Overview](#project-overview) and then follow the steps below to push your changes to Github.
-Make sure to regularly commit your changes.
-If you want to continue the tutorial, skip to section [2.2.
-Python](#22-python)
+Make sure to regularly commit your changes

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------